lorinc/ai-pilot-assessment-engine/docs/1_functional_spec/TBD.md

 **Intent**: Design conversation patterns for output-centric assessment.
 Key challenges: (1) Balancing specificity with natural flow, (2) Knowing when to drill down vs. move on, (3) Handling ambiguity in output identification, (4) Managing multi-output scenarios (user wants to improve 3 things).
 Considerations: progressive disclosure (start broad, get specific), contextual follow-ups based on detected gaps, visual aids (show output dependency graph?), allow user to skip/defer questions.
 Recommendation: prototype 3-5 conversation flows with different entry points (problem-first, output-first, team-first, system-first, opportunity-first), test with real users, measure completion rate and user satisfaction.

 ---

+### 11. Anti-Abstract Response Pattern
+**Added**: 2025-11-02

+**Context**: Users may describe problems in abstract or generalized terms that prevent actionable assessment and measurable outcomes.

+**Intent**: When user talks about abstract or generalized problems, LLM should respond: "Sorry, I do not do abstract.
+Let's pick a very concrete example of when this problem manifested, and use that example as a proxy to solve this problem."
+This system enforces actionability and measurability by grounding all discussions in specific, observable instances rather than theoretical scenarios.

+---

+### 12. Output-Team-System-Process Constraint Enforcement
+**Added**: 2025-11-02

+**Context**: The assessment system is designed specifically for internal, data-driven technical pilots that can be expressed within the output-centric model framework.

+**Intent**: When the user comes up with something that cannot reasonably be expressed as "an output created by a team in a system in a process", the LLM is free to answer that this problem is probably not a good candidate for an internal, data-driven technical pilot—unless it is rephrased to meet the requirement for that.
+This maintains system focus on problems where the output-centric factor model can provide value and prevents scope creep into areas where the methodology doesn't apply.

+---